greendwin/pipeline/README.md

 defer pipeline.Shutdown(ctx, cancel)
 ```

-Function `NewPipeline` is optional.
-You can use all pipeline creation methods without it if you don't need goroutine tracking.
+It is optional, so you can create a pipeline without it if goroutine tracking is not needed.

 ### Generate

 Generator is the starting point of any pipeline.
 The `Generate` function creates a channel for writing generated values.

-The method `pipeline.Writer[T].Write` returns `false` if the context is cancelled.
+The `Write` method of the `pipeline.Writer[T]` type returns `false` if the context is cancelled.

 ```go
 squares := pipeline.Generate(ctx, func (wr pipeline.Writer[int]) {